 The Illinois Student Government is a large and complex body, with over 120 students directly involved, and it takes a village to keep everyone busy and in the right place.
 Any student can be involved in various roles, as a committee member, or even a senator.
 This page will help guide you to your next spot in the ISG.

-Our Membership Development Coordinator, Ali Mirza, is ready to help you get involved.
+Our Membership Development Coordinator, Jimmy Song, is ready to help you get involved.
 They can direct you to appropriate applications, events, and meetings to help welcome you into the Illinois Student Government.
 If you can't find what you're looking for below, feel free to contact them.

 Remember to join us at our General Meetings!
 General Meetings are held every Wednesday at 7:00p.m. in the Pine Lounge of the Illini Union.
 View our calendar on the home page for more information.

 The Illinois Student Government is always looking for talented, passionate, hard working individuals to join us.
 Our staff perform the behind the scenes work to make sure that everything runs smoothly, and are valued members of our team.
 No matter your interests, there is a position for you.

 Assistant to the Director of Governmental Affairs Application »